kazurayam/junit4ks/docs/index.md

     $ cd <yourProjecDir>
     $ gradle injectJunit4ks

-1. The `injectJunit4ks` task will unzip the archive and copy the `Keywords` and others into your own Katalon Studio project.
+1. The `injectJunit4ks` task will unzip the archive and copy the contained files into your own Katalon Studio project.

-2. Once the zip’s contet files are extracted and injected into your project, the `build.gradle` is no longer needed.
+2. Once the zip’s content files have been extracted and injected into your project, the `build.gradle` is no longer needed.
 You should remove the `build.gradle` file.

 ## What’s in the zip file

-In your own Katalon Studio project directory, you would find a new file created at:
+In your own Katalon Studio project directory, you would find a new file created in the `build` directory:

     $ pwd
     $ <yourProjectDir>